PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 behavior, context forwarding, normalized counters, pruning, and the empty-model stable path.
 Architecture tests count calls at the new ownership boundary rather than assuming every owner is invoked directly from the lowerer.

+The next unconditional post-lowering reconciliation is not yet a safe local optimization boundary: it follows a broad terminal phase whose owners do not all return complete mutation or prune evidence.
+The next bounded extraction is therefore the inline ONNX `Constant` lowering special case.
+Its current tensor value, dtype, shape/signature, output, provenance, no-operator, and missing `value` error behavior are fixed by characterization tests.

+A strict expected-failure architecture contract requires one typed `op_families.constant` owner called with only the ONNX node and `LoweringContext`.
+The owner must preserve the existing collision and placeholder replacement behavior, use an explicit `onnx.AttributeProto` cast for protobuf attributes, and remain TensorFlow-independent.
+This removes the protobuf stub's ambiguous `type[In]` inference from the central lowerer without changing supported Constant attribute forms.
+Production remains unchanged at this characterization checkpoint.